CodeDebugging/csvchk/README.md

 ## How to create definition files

-Create a 'Data definition file'
+- Create a 'Data definition file'
-Create a 'Data definition map' file to map  data definition files to the data filename
+- Create a 'Data definition map' file to map  data definition files to the data filename

 ## How to run

-Run the program csvchk \<data definition map file\> \<CSV file\>"
+Run the program csvchk \<data definition map file\> \<CSV file\>

 ## Known issues